picosonic/bbc-fdc/tools/README.md

  * `-sectors` Expected sector count (e.g. 16 for Solidisk / Watford double density DFS)
  * `-csv` Create a csv of bad sectors (named as <outputfile>.csv)
  * `-tmax` Specify the maximum track number you wish to try stepping to
+ * `-rpm` Override the drive RPM value instead of measuring it
  * `-dblstep` Force double-stepping, for 40 track disks in 80 track drives
  * `-title` Override the title used in metadata for disk formats which support it (.td0 / .fsd)
  * `-pll` Use PLL to decode flux data.
 Optionally specify period and phase adjustments (as percentages)